 Start your mauls from a lineout with a strong take from the lineout catcher.
-It is all part of the lion’s ROAR and creates great go forward.
+It is all part of the lion’s ‘ROAR’ and creates great go forward.

-The ripper, who is wearing a dark shirt in our picture for clarity, rips it from the catcher and places it on his hip on the side of his non-bound arm.
-The thrower runs and takes the ball from the ripper and moves to the other side of the channel where the players repeat the exercise.
+A catching pod of jumper and two supporters stands in the square, with a ripper between them and the thrower.
+The ball is thrown and caught by the catching pod (see top illustration).
+The ripper – who, for clarity, is wearing a blue shirt in our illustrations – rips it from the catcher and places it on their hip, on the side of their non-bound arm.
+The thrower runs and takes the ball from the ripper and moves to the other side of the channel, where the players repeat the exercise (see middle illustration).

 In a recent survey 89% of subscribers said Rugby Coach Weekly makes them more confident, 91% said Rugby Coach Weekly makes them a more effective coach and 93% said Rugby Coach Weekly makes them more inspired.